 viii.
 Deployment of traditional knowledge of fire management

 In mid-December 2021, training was provided to the 45 participating countries to jumpstart the project cycle.
-The call for proposals for the ICCA-GSI Phase 2 projects was advertised from December 2020 through May 2021.
+The calls for proposals for the ICCA-GSI COVID-19 Response projects were advertised from December 2020 through May 2021.

 In alignment with the overall objective of the ICCA-GSI Phase 1, support in recognizing and building upon the vital role of Indigenous Peoples and local communities in conserving biodiversity extends to this phase.
 In 2021, ICCA-GSI and its partners launched three global reports to provide unequivocal and compelling evidence that global biodiversity goals would be unattainable without the full inclusion of Indigenous Peoples and local communities.
 These reports are available in different languages.
 For more information, please see Global biodiversity goals cannot be achieved without Indigenous Peoples and local communities, according to three new reports (undp.org)